stefanuddenberg/psipypublish/template/template.md

 # ipypublish imports
 # See the imported script for matplotlib overrides
-# Has helpful commands for displaying images as figures
+# Has helpful commands and settings for making the final pdf
-# from ipypublish.scripts.ipynb_latex_setup import *
+from ipypublish.scripts.ipynb_latex_setup import *
 ```

 \renewcommand{\baselinestretch}{1.5} % make PDF's line spacing a little roomier